Teton Dam: Deaths, damage, and property claims

 The force of the failure destroyed the lower part of the Teton River, washing away riparian zones and reducing the canyon walls.
 This damaged the stream's ecology and hurt the native Yellowstone cutthroat trout population.
 The force of the water and excessive sediment also damaged stream habitat in the Snake River and some tributaries, as far downstream as the Fort Hall bottoms.

 Debris clean-up began immediately and took the remainder of the summer.
 Rebuilding of damaged property continued for several years.
 Within a week of the disaster, President Gerald Ford requested a $200 million appropriation for initial payments for damages, without assigning responsibility for Teton Dam's failure.

 The Bureau of Reclamation set up claims offices in Rexburg, Idaho Falls, and Blackfoot.
 By January 4, 1977, seven months after the disaster, victims had filed over 4,800 claims totaling $194 million and the federal government had paid 3,813 of those claims worth $93.5 million.
 The claims program was originally scheduled to end in July 1978, but continued until January 1987, when the federal government had paid 7,563 claims for a total amount of $322 million.

-No plans have been made for rebuilding the Teton Dam, but its reconstruction has been discussed over the years.
+Reconstruction of the Teton Dam has been discussed over the years, but no plans have been made for its rebuilding.

 Footage and interviews are featured in Catastrophe-No Safe Place (1980), hosted by Charles Bronson and Jill Ireland.